The Ultimate Japanese Food Guide: Food & Drinks to Try in Japan

 Another thing to keep in mind is that while each skewer is small, they fill you up quickly!
 Don’t let your eyes be bigger than your stomach and order too much because one, that’s wasteful, and two, it’s considered rude.
 Instead, order a few pieces at a time, you can always order more later!

-SHABU-SHABU IN JAPAN
+TONKATSU IN JAPAN

+Nabemono refers to one-pot dishes that are hot pot style with broth and vegetables, meat, and/or seafood to cook.
+There are a variety of nabemono dishes like shabu shabu, sukiyaki, and chirinabe.
 Shabu-Shabu is a dish that features thin slices of meat and vegetables that are cooked in water or a light broth.
 Although, when it comes to the meat, you won’t be leaving it in the boiling broth to cook.
 Instead, you’ll take one piece at a time gently moving it around in the broth.

-YAKINIKU IN JAPAN
+YAKINIKU & STEAK IN JAPAN

 Yakiniku means “grilled meat” and you’ll find all different kinds of